Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Deployment Case Studies

 \subsection{Cluster-wide Deployment}

-\sysname{} has been deployed within a training cluster with 6,000 GPUs for over 8 months.
+\sysname{} has been deployed and running continuously in a training cluster with 6,000 GPUs for over eight months.
 During this period, it is responsible for monitoring, detecting, and diagnosing training jobs for various deep learning models, especially large-scale distributed LLM training.
-Its diagnostic capabilities enable the algorithm teams, infrastructure team, and operations team to seamlessly enhance model training efficiency and improve training cluster utilization.